naganandy/graph-based-deep-learning-literature/conference-publications/folders/publications_kdd20/README.md

 - Correlation Networks for Extreme Multi-label Text Classification
 - CurvaNet: Geometric Deep Learning based on Multi-scale Directional Curvature for 3D Shape Analysis
 - Data Compression as a Comprehensive Framework for Graph Drawing and Representation Learning
+- Deep Learning of High-Order Interactions for Protein Interface Prediction

 </details>